 He "hacks" topics.

 He hacks topics just like we hack niches.

-His formula is simple – talk confidently, engage with positive body language, rephrase other people’s arguments and cite experts (or make your own when you don’t know any) frequently.
+His formula is simple – talk confidently, engage with positive body language, rephrase other people’s arguments and cite experts.

 As a niche marketer who’s always looking for new, unique and profitable niches, this is exactly what you need to do as well.